intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 the IETF LLC to determine.

 The IETF LLC is responsible for the method of and management of the engagement of the RPC.
-Therefore, the IETF LLC has authority over negotiating performance targets for the RPC and also has responsibility for ensuring that those targets are adhered to.
+Therefore, the IETF LLC has authority over negotiating performance targets for the RPC and also has responsibility for ensuring that those targets are met.
+Such performance targets are set based on the RPC's publication load and additional efforts required by policies specified in the Editorial Stream, in legacy RFCs which apply to the RPC and which have not yet been superseded by Editorial Stream RFCs, and in the requisite contracts.
+The IETF LLC may consult with the community regarding these targets.
 The IETF LLC is empowered to appoint a manager or to convene a committee to complete these activities.

 If individuals or groups within the community have concerns about the performance of the RPC, they can request that the matter be investigated